Something shifts when a space finally feels right — let’s explore yours.

 When you can see the room and who’s coming in, your brain relaxes.
 When your back is to the door, your brain stays on guard — working hard in the background, even when you don’t notice it.

-This is the kind of simple, science-informed intervention that can transform your therapy space.
+This is the kind of simple, science-informed change that transforms a therapy space.
+Your clients feel it too, even if they don’t notice it.

 KATHLEEN’S EXPERIENCE: